con2/harakka/docs/developers/backend/security.md

 5. **Keep JWT secrets secure** and rotate regularly
 6. **Validate role hierarchy** in multi-tenant contexts

+### Additional Note

+While certain validations and checks are also implemented on the frontend for improved user experience (e.g. preventing invalid actions before they reach the server), **the core security backbone is the backend and Supabase RLS policies**.
+This ensures that even if frontend checks are bypassed, data integrity and access control remain enforced at the server and database level.

 ---

-This security guide reflects the current implementation as of September 2025.
+This security guide reflects the current implementation as of October 2025.
 For RLS policies and database-level security, refer to the [Database RLS Policies](../database/RLS-policies.md) documentation maintained separately.